PhoenixTales/phoenix-docs/story/setting.md

 NC: Just as with the firemages, the watermages as healing mages did not really survive in the game.
 The initial character of the water mages may still be partially alive in their synchronisation, presenting them as milder than the arrogant firemages, but nothing of their primary focus on healing comes through, nor did we ever get to know any details about the founding of the camp and the background of their alliance with Lee.

+But an even more important aspect was completely missed in the poor execution of the the release version: The NC was always supposed to be the "Anti-Outside-World" faction.
+And with the introduction of the war and the king into the setting, the more very general "Anti-Outside-World" idea evolved into them becoming the "Kinghaters" (Königshasser), as they were described in the Gothic Sequel documents.
+That said, Lee and his men, as well as the water mages, were totally against cooperation with the outside world, against cooperation with the king.
+The mages themselves, once working for the king, in course of the conflict with the circle of fire about the barrier and the deal with the criminals and the king, parted ways and joined forces with General Lee; and now they are, so to speak, inflicted by an imperial ban and outlaws in the eye of the crown, due to their alliance with the General, but of course almost nothing of it found expression in the game.

 Which brings us to another and one of the most unknown aspects of the early lore, which I realised very late, the gladiator background of Lee's men, which is so obvious, from their old background story to their armours, and I really wondered why it did not occur to us earlier.
 Since this aspect is so strongly related with the story of the faction as we want to present it in the game, we won't tell more at this point.

-But as a matter of fact: Jörg Bütow for instance was a story author who was specificially given the task to develop the New Camp; background story, characters, its involvement with other camps, internal conflicts, all of these things.
+As far as the NC in general is concerned: Jörg Bütow for instance was a story author who was specificially given the task to develop the New Camp; background story, characters, its involvement with other camps, internal conflicts, all of these things.
 He had a lot of good ideas but all of it was removed or never realised in the first place in Mikes attempt to rescue the release of the game in the last couple of months.

 ### Summary